Nmonchart

 Also other hardware like ARM.

-Other Linux distro' and some older releases too.
+Other Linux distros and some older releases, too.

 support or at least not crashing on oddly formatted data